peiyi1/nassc_code/README.md

     $ conda activate env

 3. Qiskit installation:

+    After downloading our repository from Zenodo, go into the downloaded repository and install qiskit-terra and qiskit-ibmq-provider:

     (1).
-Go to the directory /nassc_code/qiskit-terra/ and install the qiskit-terra:
+Go to the folder /qiskit-terra/ and install the qiskit-terra:

         $ pip install cython